AmberAiwohi/my386blog/_posts/2023-03-13-data-collection.md

 # Conclusion
 ![Figure](https://github.com/AmberAiwohi/my386blog/raw/main/assets/images/super.jpg)

 In this post, I explained how I web scraped in order to compile a dataframe of 200 superhero movies.
 I plan to use exploratory data analysis to find any trends or similaries among these movies.
-What makes up a great superhero movie?
+What makes a great superhero movie?
 Let's find out!

 If you have any questions, comments, or concerns, please leave them in the comments below.
 I'd also love to know, what's your favorite superhero movie?